 Anything above this range is essentially the need of corporations, organisations, or business giants.

 In case you are a gamer, you can start with 16 GB of RAM for your gaming PC.
-Some games will work perfectly well, but if you can inhabit some extra capacity, then you can also run several applications while gaming too.
+Some games will work perfectly well, but if you can inhabit some extra capacity, you can also run several applications while gaming.

 As you can understand, RAM plays a vital role in providing you with a smooth experience while you work with several computing devices.